The scholarships listed below are geared specifically toward students pursuing careers in education.

-This endowed scholarship is available to outstanding full- or part-time graduate or undergraduate students with a declared major within the Goodwin College of Education and is based on merit/academic excellence.
+The NEIU Chuck Kane Goodwin College of Education Scholarship is an endowed scholarship available to outstanding full- or part-time graduate or undergraduate students with a declared major within the Goodwin College of Education and is based on merit/academic excellence.

-This scholarship is named for three sisters, Sue, Mary Jane, and Jacqueline Krump, all graduates of the Chicago Teachers’ College, which later became Northeastern Illinois University.
+The Sue, Mary Jane and Jacqueline Krump Scholarship is named for three sisters, all graduates of the Chicago Teachers’ College, which later became Northeastern Illinois University.

 - Currently enrolled and in good standing (3.00 for graduate students) at Northeastern